 Selecting Garlic to Grow in your Climate

 By selecting the proper garlic to plant, and planting the garlic at the right time, you too can enjoy a magnificent garlic reward.
-In very simple terms, hardneck garlic are the most rugged and cold-hardy of the garlic.
+In very simple terms, hardneck garlic are the most rugged and cold-hardy of all garlic.
 They grow best in Hardiness Zones 2 up to Zone 6.
 In order to form healthy bulbs, they need to experience at least 10 weeks of cold.
 This period of cold exposure is known as vernalization.
 If the garlic plant does not experience a sufficient period of vernalization, it will not produce a bulb.
 Hardneck garlic is often more flavorful as compared to softneck garlic, and many varieties last up to 6 months if stored in a cool environment.
 If you live in an area where cool-season lawns (bluegrass, perennial rye, fine fescue) are the norm, a hardneck garlic seed is a good first choice.
 Gardeners in cold climates usually grow hardneck garlic.
 At GroEAT Farm, located in Bozeman, Montana, they only grow hardneck garlic.

 Softneck garlic normally grows best in climates with hot summers and mild winters.
 ‘Nootka Rose’ and ‘Italian Late’ are all softneck garlics, known for their productivity.
 If you live where warm-season grasses such as zoysia and bermuda lawns thrive, softneck garlics are more often grown in these locations.
 Softneck garlic does not produce a flower stalk, but forms layers of cloves around a soft central core.
 Softneck garlic is the most common type found in the supermarket and is also the type to grow if you want to make garlic braids.
 Most softneck garlic varieties are suited to areas of mild winters.
 Named cultivars of Inchelium Red, Red Toch, New York White Neck, and Idaho Silverskin are suitable for zone 7.
 Softneck garlic also experience a period of vernalization, but it does not have to be as long nor as extreme as compared to hardneck garlic.
 Hardier than many of the softneck garlics, hardneck garlic it is an excellent choice for zone 6 and colder.